lyle-morris-sudo/pixel/playbook/roles_and_responsibilities.md

 ## User Experience Researcher III

 As a **User Experience Researcher III**, you play a critical role in shaping the user experience of digital products by conducting sophisticated research activities.
-Building on a foundation of extensive experience, you lead strategic research initiatives, collaborate with diverse stakeholders, and contribute to the development of a robust UX research strategy.
+Building on a foundation of extensive experience, you lead strategic research initiatives, collaborate with diverse stakeholders, and contribute to the development of a robust User Experience Research strategy.
 Your insights and recommendations guide product design and development, ensuring a user-centered approach aligned with overarching business goals.

 This description is a general overview, and specific responsibilities may vary depending on the organization and its unique requirements.
 Always refer to the job description provided by the employer for the most accurate details.